 Abra ride in Souk Madinat Jumeirah

-The abra tours are very frequent, almost once every twenty minutes, so even you miss one, there is always a second sail awaiting you.
-The Abra’s total distance is 5 kilometers, which means covering the entire meandering stretch.
-Even more, the interesting tales narrated by your Abra navigator makes the trip all the more interesting and memorable.
+The abra tours are very frequent, almost once every twenty minutes, so there is always a second sail awaiting you, even if you miss one.
+The Abra’s total distance is 5 kilometers, covering the entire meandering stretch.
+The exciting tales your Abra navigator narrates make the trip all the more exciting and memorable.

-There is a theater nestled among the shops with an exotic mix of international performances, right from Russian ballet to Irish tap dances.
+A theater is nestled among the shops with an exotic mix of international performances, from Russian ballet to Irish tap dances.
 Enjoy these performances with your family and friends over tasty nachos and bubbly drinks.

 Restaurants in Madinat Jumeirah

-There are many restaurants serving gourmet delicacies from all over the world.
-The Restaurants have ambiance, music, and food to nourish your palette as well as your soul so that you can enjoy a relaxed evening watching the night go by.
+Many restaurants serve gourmet delicacies from all over the world.
+The Restaurants have ambiance, music, and food to nourish your palette and soul so you can enjoy a relaxed evening watching the night go by.

 The restaurants of Souk Madinat include,